TIKI-SHARE/tiki-share-documentation/flows.md

 layout: page
 ---

-This page describes the typical flows of the TIKI-SHARE system
+This page describes the typical flows of the TIKI SHARE system

 - blocking a resource
 - accessing a resource (open/close locks)